rakus/quick_change_directory/README.md

 ### Command line completion

-Bash command line completion is supported for 'qc'.
+Bash an zsh command line completion is supported for 'qc'.
 Just use `<TAB>` as you would do for the cd commands.

 Like: